-For a condensed quick start guide for how to make a fabric mask, here’s a step by step guide.
+For a condensed quick start guide for how to make a fabric mask, below is a step by step tutorial.

-What do I do if elastic is not available?
-You can use four fabric ties (each with finished dimensions of 18 inches long and 1/4-1/2 inches wide).
-You can use cotton twill tape or make your own fabric ties.
+You can use four fabric ties (each with finished dimensions of 18 inches long and 1/4-1/2 inches wide), or cotton twill tape or make your own knit or cotton fabric ties.

-Take care of yourself and thanks for helping to ensure the safety of our health care workers and community!
-If you have questions or need more information, go to sewgoodgoods.org or send an email to email@example.com.
+Take care of yourself and thanks for helping to ensure the safety of our health care workers and community.

 For More Information